OLC-LOC-Bioinformatics/CowbatHybrid/README.md

 You should then be able to `source activate cowbat_hybrid`.

 Typing `cowbat-hybrid-assembly.py` will let you run the pipeline.

+##### Databases

+Databases can be downloaded by clicking the following link: `https://scist01.blob.core.windows.net/olc/0.3.4.tar.gz?sp=r&st=2018-11-23T18:43:10Z&se=2021-04-01T01:43:10Z&spr=https&sv=2017-11-09&sig=aIqmlsFgnz1VCpyocJGHzJqz0t5seHdgYguTmwE6bcs%3D&sr=b`

+You'll then need to unzip and untar the files, but after that you're ready to go.

 ### Output Files